John Harvey-Jones: Royal Navy career

 Harvey-Jones joined Dartmouth Royal Naval College as a cadet in 1937, and in 1940, at the age of 16, he joined HMS Diomede as a midshipman.
 The next two ships that he served with, HMS Ithuriel and HMS Quentin, were sunk by enemy action.
 Harvey-Jones went on to join the submarine service in 1942, and received his first command at age 24.

 With the end of World War II, Harvey-Jones went to the University of Cambridge to learn Russian in six months and joined Naval Intelligence as an interpreter.
-He married Mary Bignell in 1947, and he commanded the Russian intelligence section under the guise of the "British Baltic Fishery Protection Service", which used two ex-German E-boats for gathering clandestine intelligence on the Soviet Baltic Fleet.
+He married Mary Evelyn ("Betty") Bignell Atcheson in 1947, and they had one daughter.
+He commanded the Russian intelligence section under the guise of the "British Baltic Fishery Protection Service", which used two ex-German E-boats for gathering clandestine intelligence on the Soviet Baltic Fleet.
 Rising to the rank of lieutenant-commander, Harvey-Jones was awarded a military MBE in 1952 for his work in Naval Intelligence, although his citation stated that the award was for "fishery protection duties in the Baltic".

 Commercial career

 Imperial Chemical Industries

 Refused permission by the Royal Navy to spend more time with his wife and daughter Gaby, who had contracted polio, he resigned his commission in 1956 and joined Imperial Chemical Industries (ICI) on Teesside as a junior training manager.
 In 1973, at age 49, he was promoted to sit on the main board of directors.
 In April 1982, he became chairman of ICI, only the second split-career man and non-chemist to reach the top.

 Mentored in part by John Adair, Harvey-Jones saw his responsibilities to both stockholders and employees as "making a profit out of the markets where the market is".

 He maintained a firm belief in "speed rather than direction", on the assumption that "once travelling a company can veer and tack towards the ultimate objective."
 Thus, at the business level he cut non-profit making and what he saw as non-core businesses, so that at board level he could concentrate on putting more power in fewer hands "to reduce the number of those who can say 'no' and increase the motivation of those who can say 'yes'", maintaining that "there are no bad troops, only bad leaders".
-After only 30 months in the job, having cut the UK workforce by one third, he had doubled the price of ICI shares and turned a loss into a one-billion-pound profit.
+After only 30 months in the job, having cut the UK workforce by one third, he had doubled the price of ICI shares and made ICI the first British company to make a profit of more than £1 billion.

 Media career

 According to one newspaper, it was the BBC's Troubleshooter series, first broadcast in 1990, that made Harvey-Jones the most famous industrialist since Isambard Kingdom Brunel.
 It ran to five series and several specials in the 1990s and also won him a BAFTA award.
-His advice was at times controversial—in particular he was critical of the Morgan Motor Company, which was quickly rolled up into a case study for A level business studies as a failed assessment and appreciation of business culture, Morgan ignored his advice and is still trading successfully.
+His advice was at times controversial—in particular he was critical of the Morgan Motor Company.
+Morgan ignored his advice and is still trading successfully.